-SC, calibration offset.
-The parameter is used to make the input offset to compensate the error produced by sensor. e.g. if the temperature displays 2.0 C
+• SC, calibration offset.
+The parameter is used to make the input offset to compensate the error produced by a sensor. e.g. if the temperature displays

-- in ice water mixture, set SC=-2.0 will make the display to shown 0.0 degree. - Out, Output power reduction.
+2.0 °C in ice water mixture (0 °C), set SC=-2.0 will make the display to shown 0.0 degree.

+• Out, Output power reduction.
 It is expressed as a percentage value.
 This function will allow you to control the maximum output power delivered by the heater in your cooker, for example, if you set Out=50 and your heater is 1000 watts, the output will use 50% of the 1000 watts as the full output.
-It thinks the 1000W heater as a 500W heater.
+It treats the 1000W heater as a 500W heater.
 When the PID algorithm determines 50% output value, the actual power output will be 250 watts.
-This function can be used in two situations. - 1) When you have a very powerful heater and using a very small pot of water to cook at very low temperature, for example, an 1400 watts heater with a one litter (1 qt) pot of water at 130 F. The heater is too powerful for the small water volume.
-The moment it is on, it releases too much energy to cause the temperature to overshoot.
+This function can be used in two situations.

+1) When you have a very powerful heater and are using a very small pot of water to cook at very low temperature, for example, a 1400 watts heater with a one litter (1 qt) pot of water at 130 °F. The heater is too powerful for the small water volume.
+The moment it is on, it releases too much energy and causes the temperature to overshoot.
 Although it is still possible to stabilize the temperature with proper PID parameters, it is much easier to control if you limit the maximum output to 25%.
-Ideally, an optimized temperature control system should consume about 25 % of the heater power at set temperature (steady state), for example, if you found out that only 50 watts of energy is needed to maintain the temperature at 60 C (141F), ideally you should use only 200 watts heater for the job.
+Ideally, an optimized temperature control system should consume about 25 % of the heater power at the set temperature (steady state).
+For example, if you found out that only 50 watts of energy is needed to maintain the temperature at 60 °C (141 °F), ideally you should use a 200 watts heater for the job.
 Too much power will make the system over react too quickly.
 Too little power will make the system too slow in response.
-By using the OUt function, you can make the 1400 watts heater to act as a 200 watt heater for stable temperature control. - 2) When the cooker consumes more power than controller can handle, for example, if you have a 12 A, 120V AC heater and your cooker contains more than 38 liter (10 gallon) of water.
+By using the OUt function, you can make the 1400 watts heater to act as a 200 watt heater for stable temperature control.

+2) When the cooker consumes more power than the controller can handle, for example, if you have a 12 A, 120V AC heater and your cooker contains more than 38 liter (10 gallon) of water.
 It might take more than 90 minutes of full power heating for controller to heat up the pot.
 Long time of full power operation might cause the controller to over heat.
 You can set the output to 80%.
-It will prevent the controller from over heat by staying a full power too long.
-For details, please see Appendix 1. - C-F, Display unit setting.
-You can set the display either Celsius or Fahrenheit.
-When changing the display unit, the temperature setting and P constant will be automatically converted. - TK, Timer setting.
+It will prevent the controller from over heating by staying at full power too long.
+For details, please see Appendix 1.

+- C-F, Display unit setting.
+You can set the display as either Celsius or Fahrenheit.
+When changing the display unit, the temperature setting and P constant need to be converted manually. - TK, Timer setting.
 The timer function can be turned off by user.